PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     :width: 750
     :align: left

 In this example, the sign includes the black circle traced out in an angled plane.
 The idea is that the angled circle could be "flattened" into each of its components, and then the resulting circular directions are simpler to record and analyze.
-Then the information to record in the program for this example should be each of directionalities indicated for the red and blue circles, which are situated in cardinal planes.
+Then the information to record in the program for this example should be each of directionalities indicated for the coloured circles, which are situated in cardinal planes.

 Here is a possible coding of `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ for each hand, highlighting their shared circular direction components: